JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2020.1.x to 2020.2

+* The new header is enabled in both classic and experimental UIs.
+Some plugins developed for the previous header might not work in the new one.
+With [our new API](https://blog.jetbrains.com/teamcity/2020/09/teamcity-2020-2-updated-plugin-development/), you can make your custom plugins compatible with the new header or write new ones using modern web technologies.
+If you have troubles displaying valuable information or actions in this header and updating plugins is not a convenient option, you can set the `teamcity.ui.useClassicHeader=true` internal property – this will switch your TeamCity header to the previous view.
+Please note that this is not a recommended solution as we might disable the obsolete header in the future versions.
 * The [external Python build runner](https://plugins.jetbrains.com/plugin/9042-python-runner) is no longer supported.
-We recommend switching existing Python steps to the new [bundled](python.md) runner.
+All existing build steps will continue to work normally, but we recommend switching existing Python steps to the new [bundled](python.md) runner.
-* TeamCity has dropped support for Internet Explorer.
-It is recommended to use Microsoft Edge or any other supported browser instead.
-* The [.NET](net.md) build runner now supports earlier versions of Visual Studio and MSBuild.
-Currently supported versions are: Visual Studio 2010 or later, MSBuild 4 / 12 or later.
 * Docker images of the TeamCity Windows agents are now based on version 1909 instead of 1809.
 Currently, Windows agents are published for versions 1903 and 1909.
 * Addressing the [deprecation of TLS 1.0 and 1.1](https://docs.microsoft.com/en-us/microsoft-365/compliance/prepare-tls-1.2-in-office-365?view=o365-worldwide) in Office 365, [Email Notifier](notifications.md#Email+Notifier) now uses TLS 1.2 by default.
 * Previously, the _Build file_ field of the [Gradle](gradle.md) runner was set to `build.gradle` by default.
 We have removed this default value as some users rely on custom names of build files and prefer to let Gradle decide what file to choose.
 If you use `build.gradle` as your build file, all will continue to work as before this update.
 * The [Gradle](gradle.md) runner now displays test names based on the `displayName` properties assigned to the respective test methods.
 If you were relying on the `Name` properties in your Gradle builds, you might lose their test and investigation history on upgrading.
 To prevent this, consider switching the behavior back with the `teamcity.internal.gradle.testNameFormat=name` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
+* Since version 2019.2, a secondary node allows user actions if at least one responsibility is assigned to it.
+In 2020.2, we have added a new responsibility – "Processing user requests to modify data".
+Nodes with this responsibility can process all currently supported user actions and allow changing project settings.
+Without it, a node will provide a read-only interface.
+On upgrading, this responsibility will be automatically enabled on all your secondary nodes that have at least one other responsibility.
+This will ensure no current functionality of these nodes is affected.
+To allow user actions on new secondary nodes, you have to manually enable the new responsibility in __Administration | Server Configuration__.

 ### Bundled tools updates